Why Are Decodable Books So Important?

 When should a child start reading decodable books?

-A child can begin reading decodable books as soon as they have learned a small set of letter sounds and can blend simple words.
+A child can begin reading decodable books as soon as they have learned a small set of letter sounds and can blend simple CVC words.

 This often begins with short vowel sounds and basic consonants.
 Even with just a few phonics skills, children can successfully read simple, carefully controlled text.

-Starting early allows children to practice decoding from the very beginning — building strong habits before guessing strategies take hold.
+Starting early allows children to practice decoding from the very beginning—building strong habits before guessing strategies take hold.

 Do decodable books really improve reading skills?